What is Sodium RNA?

-In addition to use in the cosmetic industry, RNA is used orally in nutrition formulas that include omega-3 fatty acids and arginine.
-The combination is used for reducing the time needed for recovery after surgery, boosting the immune system’s response, and improving outcomes for burn patients and intensive care patients.
-Furthermore, RNA can be administered as an injection to treat skin conditions such as eczema and psoriasis, as well as hives and shingles.
+In addition, to use in your skincare formulations, RNA has also been used in dietary formulas along with omega-3 fatty acids and arginine, an amino acid, to help reduce recovery times post-surgery.
+In these oral formulations, the RNA is used to support a healthy immune system’s response and improving outcomes for burn patients and intensive care patients.
+Furthermore, RNA had also been used by doctors to help treat skin conditions such as eczema and psoriasis, as well as hives and shingles.

-In cosmetics and personal care products, sodium RNA functions as a skin-conditioning agent and anti-aging ingredient that is said to reduce the appearance of wrinkles, sagging skin, brown spots, and cellulite.
+In cosmetics and personal care products, sodium RNA functions as a anti-aging ingredient, and some studies have investigated its ability to reduce the appearance of wrinkles, sagging skin, brown spots, and cellulite.

 Lastly, it is thought that topical sodium RNA may be able to help reduce the appearance of cellulite.
-While the exact cause of cellulite is unclear, decreased microcirculation in subcutaneous adipose tissue is believed to play a role in cellulite formation.
-RNA downregulates the expression of ACE (angiotensin converting enzyme), the enzyme responsible for production of angiotensin II, a vasoconstrictive peptide.
+While the exact cause of cellulite is unclear, decreased microcirculation in subcutaneous adipose tissue or the circulation of blood through the fat that sits below the skin is believed to play a role in cellulite formation.
+RNA downregulates the expression of an enzyme called the angiotensin converting enzyme.
+This enzyme is responsible for the production of angiotensin II, a vasoconstrictive peptide.
+This peptide is responsible for reducing microcirculation.
 Ultimately, this improves circulation, which may help to reduce the appearance of cellulite.

-One problem with sodium RNA is that its absorption through the skin is limited by the stratum corneum, the skin’s natural barrier.
-This ingredient must be formulated in such as way to enhance its delivery through the stratum corneum, such as with peptides or liposomes.
+One problem with sodium RNA is that its absorption through the skin is limited by the skin’s natural barrier.
+This poses some difficulties in ensuring that the sodium RNA is able to penetrate deeply into the skin to help improve your skin’s appearance.
+This ingredient must be formulated in such a way to enhance its delivery through the skin’s barrier, such as with small proteins or peptides and liposomes.